Academic Catalog

 ACCT 2110X Principles of Accounting IA (Financial) 3 Credits (3)

-An introduction to financial accounting concepts emphasizing the analysis of business transactions in accordance with generally accepted accounting principles (GAAP), the effect of these transactions on the financial statements, financial analysis, and the interrationships of the financial statements.
-Principles of Accounting 1A plus 1B are equivalent to Principles of Accounting on the Matrix (1/2).
+An introduction to financial accounting concepts emphasizing the analysis of business transactions in accordance with generally accepted accounting principles (GAAP), the effect of these transactions on the financial statements, financial analysis, and the interrelationships of the financial statements.
+Principles of Accounting 1A plus 1B are equivalent to Principles of Accounting I on the Matrix (1/2).

 Learning Outcomes